Vitreous enamel: Modern

-More recently, the bright, jewel-like colours have made enamel a favoured choice for jewellery designers, including the Art Nouveau jewellers, for designers of bibelots such as the eggs of Peter Carl Fabergé and the enameled copper boxes of the Battersea enamellers, and for artists such as George Stubbs and other painters of portrait miniatures.
+More recently, the bright, jewel-like colours have made enamel popular with jewellery designers, including the Art Nouveau jewellers, for designers of bibelots such as the eggs of Peter Carl Fabergé and the enameled copper boxes of the Battersea enamellers, and for artists such as George Stubbs and other painters of portrait miniatures.

-A resurgence in enamel-based art took place near the end of the 20th century in the Soviet Union, led by artists like Alexei Maximov and Leonid Efros.
-In Australia, abstract artist Bernard Hesling brought the style into prominence with his variously sized steel plates.

 Enamel was first applied commercially to sheet iron and steel in Austria and Germany in about 1850.
 Industrialization increased as the purity of raw materials increased and costs decreased.
 The wet application process started with the discovery of the use of clay to suspend frit in water.
 Developments that followed during the 20th century include enamelling-grade steel, cleaned-only surface preparation, automation, and ongoing improvements in efficiency, performance, and quality.

+Between the World Wars, Cleveland in the United States became a center for enamel art, led by Kenneth F. Bates; H. Edward Winter who had taught at the Cleveland School of Art wrote three books on the topic including Enamel Art on Metals.
+In Australia, abstract artist Bernard Hesling brought the style into prominence with his variously sized steel plates, starting in 1957.
+A resurgence in enamel-based art took place near the end of the 20th century in the Soviet Union, led by artists like Alexei Maximov and Leonid Efros.